CAHPS Research Datasets

 - Information and Instructions for Requesting De-identified Data (PDF, 128 KB)—Provides information and application instructions for researchers interested in obtaining de-identified data files from the CAHPS Database.

-- Research Abstract Form (Word Version, 129 KB)—Researchers requesting data must submit a completed form outlining the proposed use of the data.
+- Research Abstract Form (Word, 129 KB; PDF, 159 KB)—Researchers requesting data must submit a completed form outlining the proposed use of the data.

-- CAHPS De-Identified Data Release Agreement (PDF, 180 KB)—Researchers requesting data must submit a signed de-identified Data Release Agreement.
+- CAHPS Database Data Release Agreement (PDF, 180 KB)—Researchers requesting data must submit a signed de-identified Data Release Agreement.

 Requests will be fulfilled year-round.
 On average, the time from receipt of request to release of data is approximately 45 days.